 When the first period, the period of time between the "loan date" and the "first payment date" is longer than one full period, there will be interest due for the "extra days".
 This is known as "odd day interest".
 The odd day interest, with this schedule, is shown as being paid on the loan date.
 Example: if the "loan date" is March 24 and the "first payment date" is May 1, then there are 8 odd days of interest - March 24th to April 1st.

 Conversely, if the time between the "loan date" and "first payment date" is less than the payment period set, then the first period is said to be a "short initial period" and (as of the Jan.
 2013 release of this calculator), the first payment will be reduced due to less interest being owed.

-New: Online biweekly mortgage payment calculator.
+Try: Online biweekly mortgage payment calculator.
 Pay 1/2 the normal monthly payment every other week.
 Amortization schedule shows the interest saved and early payoff point.
 See charts to visualize the cash flow.

-New: Online extra payment calculator with printable payment schedule showing extra payments applied to principal.
+Try: Online extra payment calculator with printable payment schedule showing extra payments applied to principal.
 Calculate interest saved.
 Use charts to visualize cash flow.

 Amortization is the process of paying back a loan with a series of payments.
 An amortization schedule shows the user what part of each payment is applied to principal and what part is applied to interest.
 A fully amortized loan is a loan that is paid off — that is, the balance is zero.

 Our payment schedule calculator offers the user a lot of flexibility that we have not found when using other online amortization schedules.
 First, regular loan payments may be set to any frequency, not just monthly.
 Compounding frequency may be set separately from the payment frequency.